 | New clients per quarter | 3 | 22 |

-Running a multichannel outreach system manually — researching prospects, writing personalized messages, managing send schedules, tracking replies — takes 15 to 20 hours per week.
-For an accountant who is also managing client engagements, that time does not exist.
+Running this system by hand, researching prospects, writing personalized messages, managing send schedules, and tracking replies, takes 15 to 20 hours a week.
+For an accountant who is also delivering client work, that time does not exist.
+That is the gap GTM Bud fills, handling the execution layer while you keep control of the judgment calls:

-- Prospect research: AI identifies companies matching your ICP using funding signals, hiring patterns, entity formations, and growth indicators.
-No manual list building.
+- Prospect research: the AI identifies companies matching your niche using funding signals, hiring patterns, entity formations, and growth indicators, so you skip manual list building.

-- Personalized messaging: Each message is written based on the prospect’s actual company context — not a template with a first name swapped in.
-The AI references specific triggers that make each outreach relevant.
+- Personalized messaging: each message is written from the prospect’s actual company context, referencing the specific trigger that makes the outreach relevant, not a template with a first name swapped in.

-- Automated sequences: LinkedIn connections, DMs, and emails go out on the schedule you set.
-Follow-ups are automatic.
-Reply detection pauses the sequence when a prospect responds, so you take over the conversation at exactly the right moment.
+- Automated sequences: LinkedIn connections, DMs, and emails go out on your schedule, follow-ups run themselves, and reply detection pauses the sequence the moment a prospect responds so you take over the conversation at the right time.

-- Background operation: The system runs while you close books, prepare tax returns, and meet with clients.
-You only get involved when someone wants to talk.
+- Background operation: the system runs while you close books and meet with clients.
+You only step in when someone wants to talk.

 Frequently asked questions about lead generation for accountants